• Skip to primary navigation

 The Amazon rainforest covers 7 million square kilometres ( 5% of the Earth’s total land area ).

-Around one quarter of ingredients in modern medicines come from rainforest plants.
+Around one-quarter of the ingredients in modern medicines come from rainforest plants.

-There are 4 major layers of the rainforest.
-Each differs and has unique characteristics because they receive different amount of air, light and water.
+There are four major layers of the rainforest.
+Each differs and has unique characteristics because it receives different amounts of air, light, and water.

 Trees in the rainforest can grow up to 60 metres tall.